marcuslonnberg/stark/README.md

 The authentication can be done with OAuth and works seamlessly between different proxies on different domains, the user never needs to authenticate more than once.
 It provides a simple REST API to configure the proxies at runtime.
+Redis is used for persistence of proxy configurations, authentication headers and user sessions.

+### Dependencies

+- JVM
+- Redis

 API
 ---